Tips to help your new lawn flourish.

 Establishing A New Lawn

-A new lawn is like a newborn puppy.
-The four to eight week period following seeding or sodding requires a lot of care for a lawns survival and establishment.
-Follow these tips to insure your new lawn will grow into a healthy, robust lawn that will look fantastic for years.
+Anew lawn is like a newborn puppy.
+The four to eight-week period following seeding or sodding requires a lot of care for a lawn's survival and establishment.
+Follow these tips to ensure your new lawn will grow into a healthy, robust lawn that will look fantastic for years.

 - Water two to three times a day for one month to get the seed or sod established.